Music and lyrics are by Paul Williams.

 It is produced by Amy Anzel in association with Todd Ruppert, and presented in partnership with Ed’s Easy Diner, the chain of retro-American diners that has 20 branches around the U.K.

+Henry Winkler, who created the role of The Fonz in "Happy Days," is serving as the show's creative consultant.
+According to press materials, he will be working alongside the director in creating the [Happy Days" world of 1959 America and guiding the cast in creating their familiar characters.
 In addition to creating the original TV series, Marshall is also the director of such films as "Pretty Woman," "Beaches" and "The Princess Diaries 1&2."

 The musical features 21 original songs by Paul Williams, who also composed the much-loved "Happy Days" theme song from the TV show, as well as the opening theme for "The Love Boat" TV series, and scores for the films "Bugsy Malone" and the Oscar-nominated "Phantom of the Paradise."
 His songs include the Oscar-winning "Evergreen" for the Barbra Streisand film version of "A Star is Born," "An Old Fashioned Love Song," "We've Only Just Begun" and "Rainy Days and Mondays."